Inspired by the fabulous Velominati we’ve annointed ourselves as the Performerati, the keepers of the human performance rules.

 If it seems hard then see Rules 20 and 21.

-If you’re going have a party food food at your meetings, then invite Coco the clown.
+If you’re going to have party food at your meetings, then invite Coco the clown.

 Chocolate biscuits, jelly babies, cake – why not give them a party bag too?